vbylen/vbylen/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Currently working on Thanks App
+- 🔭 Currently working on Thanks App.
 - 🌱 Learning as I go along!
 - 👯 Open to collaborate with curious, long-term minded people.
 - 💬 Are your dreams and goals aligned with mine?